nomad1072/leaflet-map-exercise/README.md

+To setup the dev environment:

+1. cd into the repository and run `yarn`.
+2. After installing the dependencies, running yarn start would start the dev server.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>